Do you wonder what you can do to prevent your child from drowning?

 - Eyes are shut.

-- Hair is covering face, forehead or their eyes.
+- Hair is covering the face, forehead, or eyes.

-- It looks like they are trying to climb a imaginary ladder.
+- It looks like they are trying to climb an imaginary ladder.

 - They may try to assume the position of a back float.

 Even if there aren’t many kids in the pool, it’s up to us adults to be vigilant the whole time our kids are in the water.

 Here are some ways you can ensure your child’s safety in the water.